lmpampaletakis/-Datumbox-JQUERY-Wrapper/ReadMe.txt

 ---------------

 1) There is no need for server.
 You just open the datumBox.html file and start to play with the API.
-2) You should put your API_KEY, the URL you desire and fianlly the SUBSCRIPTION_ID if available.
+2) You should put your API_KEY, the URL you desire and fianlly.
 All these fancy stuff could be found here (http://www.datumbox.com/)
-3) If you have no SUBSCRIPTION_ID you should remove it from the fanction "showResult" (line 44).

 Important
 -------------------------------------